yetulaxman/csc-env-eff-1/slides/bioapplications.md

  - Decoupling container from storage

 # Mounting/Binding Host Volumes
- - Volume: Volumes are like Directories.
-This name comes from the Enterprise use-case.
+ - Volume: Volumes are like directories.
+Name comes from the enterprise use-case.
  - Note that you can only mount few  directories on HPC systems
       - HOME, PROJAPPL, SCRATCH
  - Binding/Mapping
       - You can bind/map directories from the host machine into a guest container
-      - *singularity run -B /guest/path:/host/path  singularity_image.simg*
+      - *singularity run -B /path/inside/host:/path/inside/conntainer  singularity_image.simg*

 #
 <br><br><br>